FujiwaraTakuya/Fujis-Endosoma/D&D Pathfinder Notes/D&D Pathfinder 1e Concept - Jujutsu Sorcerer.md

 ---
 # Jujutsu Sorcerer
 _In a world where dark spirits born from human emotions, ideals, and deeply seeded regrets, select few within the world are born and matured with the ability to see, touch, and fight such evils that warp our reality.
 Those who fight such an unknown are called Jujutsu Sorcerers; being able to sense, control, and manipulate the energy created from their emotions to perform Cursed Techniques- special abilities unique to each individual or generation of individual that can harm, heal, protect, seal away, control, and more.
 Certain individuals are capable of creating unique Cursed Items to be used for combat or support, giving those without the ability to see or harm invisible spirits a way to see their aggressor(s) and fight back, but these abilities aren't just specially suited for only spirits._
-## Alignment
+### Alignment
 Lawful Good, Lawful Neutral, Lawful Evil, Neutral Good, Chaotic Good
-## HP Die.
+### HP Die.
 D10
-## Starting Wealth
+### Starting Wealth
 4d6 x 10 gp (average 140 gp.)
 In addition, each character begins with an outfit worth 10 gp or less.
-## Skill Ranks Per Level
+### Skill Ranks Per Level
 6 + Int Modifier
-## Proficiencies
+### Proficiencies
 Light Armour, Unarmed Strike, Simple Weapons, 1 Martial/Exotic Weapon/Bow/Crossbow/Simple Firearm/Complex Firearm
-# Cursed Energy Definition
+## Cursed Energy Definition
 Cursed Energy is a form of spiritual energy derived from the emotions of all living beings- specifically negative emotions; most don't have access or control over these wells of energy, but still have them within themselves, whilst others born with the unnatural ability to manipulate and unleash this power are able to conjure and control different aspects of it to enhance themselves and/or use unique forms of abilities known as Cursed Techniques.
 These Cursed Techniques or objects/limbs imbued with Cursed Energy can affect objects and creatures in the mortal plane, as well as Spirits directly to deal harm to them.
 This energy can be so potent and powerful that it can even affect time and space.
 When a person is struck and killed by someone or something imbued with Cursed Energy, the one affected by the Attack/Technique will never return from the dead as a Curse, or spawn/attract a Curse.
-# Cursed Spirits Definition
+## Cursed Spirits Definition
 The reason why Cursed Techniques were developed, was because beings labelled Curses or Cursed Spirits were born from the Cursed Energy dwelling within every creature; suffering, anger, hatred, revenge, regrets- all of these emotions can contribute to creating a Cursed Spirit, but fear is one of the most potent emotions for creating terrifying Cursed Spirits; most cases, only a single Spirit is born from this amassed Cursed Energy from the death of a being, but a Cursed Spirit can be born from the collective fear of something such as a fear of fire or blood, with their powers relating to such.
 They gain strength feeding off the negative emotions that exist within and emitted from all living beings, usually by consuming their victims or feeding off of the ambient energy emitted from them.
+When a Cursed Spirit dies, they turn into black powered wisps of Cursed Energy that dissipated into eventual nothingness.
-# Windows Definition
+## Windows Definition
 There are beings with unique traits, strengths, and abilities in this world thanks to their ability to manipulate Cursed Energy, but there are human individuals who're able to see these Cursed Spirits yet are unable to control their Cursed Energy due to being too weak, having next-to-no Cursed Energy or none at all but are aware of any Cursed Spirits' existence, or they are highly unsuitable to combat and thus aid Jujutsu Sorcerers on the side-lines by creating support items, handling politics and equipment, earning money, finding information, summoning veils for hopefully weak Curses, and more.
 This is usually something a number of young children and animals experience, which lead to them becoming outcasted or shunned for their powers or strangeness if they don't hide this truth.
-# Graded Curses Explanation
+## Graded Curses Explanation
 Different levels of Cursed Energy bear fruit to the many different Cursed Spirits, typically graded from 4-1 then Special, from weakest to strongest; these grades can also be applied to Jujutsu Sorcerers, cursed objects, and cursed tools in their ability to defeat or their power to scale up akin to Graded Cursed Spirits referenced as such:
 * Grade 4 - Usually a wide measurement of power due to the variance of threat and ability, they tend to mostly be harmless or only inflict harm upon weakened beings or lengthy prolonged subjection to their negative influence.
 Can easily be killed with your bare hands with a human-amount of strength.
 * Grade 3 - Stronger than a Grade 4 physically, and their abilities being much more notable than their Grade 4 counterpart, Melee weapons having a tougher time hitting its target let alone injuring it, but can still die quite easily to basic firearms.